DavidHuie/tulum/README.md

 Tulum is a simple tool for encrypting and decrypting data without any knowledge of cryptography.
 Tulum only has two, zero-configuration operations, preventing confusion and user error.
+Tulum was designed to adhere to the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) by both being composable and doing one thing well.

 Tulum's provides sane defaults for most users.
 For cryptography, Tulum uses 256-bit AES-CTR encryption with HMAC-SHA-256 in an